gdeol4/digital-garden/content/projects/smoc2-rna-seq/index.md

                                    design = ~ condition)
 ```

-    ## converting counts to integer mode

-    ## Warning in DESeqDataSet(se, design = design, ignoreRank): some variables in design formula are characters, converting to factors

 ### Estimating size factors

-Got It!
-1. Count normalization Now that we have our DESeq2 object
-created with the raw counts and metadata stored inside, we can start the
-DESeq2 workflow.

-2. DESeq workflow - normalization The first step in the workflow is to
-    normalize the raw counts to assess sample-level quality control
-    metrics.

-3. Count normalization But what does it mean to normalize the raw
-    counts?
-The raw counts represent the number of reads aligning to
-    each gene and should be proportional to the expression of the RNA in
-    the sample; however, there are factors other than RNA expression
-    that can influence the number of reads aligning to each gene.
-We can
-    adjust the count data to remove the influence of these factors on
-    the overall counts using normalization methods.
-The main factors
-    often considered during normalization of count data are library
-    depth, gene length, and RNA composition.

-4. Library depth normalization Differences in library size between
-    samples can lead to many more reads being aligned to genes in one
-    sample versus another sample.
-In this example, sample A has nearly
-    twice the reads, represented as small rectangles, aligning to each
-    of the genes as sample B only because sample A has nearly twice the
-    number of reads sequenced.
-Therefore, we need to adjust the counts
-    assigned to each gene based on the size of the library prior to
-    doing differential expression analysis.

-5. Gene length normalization Another normalization factor often
-    adjusted for is gene length.
-A longer gene generates a longer
-    transcript, which generates more fragments for sequencing.
-    Therefore, a longer gene will often have more counts than a shorter
-    gene with the same level of expression.
-In this example, gene X is
-    twice as long as gene Y and, due to the difference in length, is
-    assigned twice as many reads.
-Since DE analysis compares expression
-    levels of the same genes between conditions, we do not need to
-    normalize for gene length.
-However, if you were to compare the
-    expression levels of different genes, you would need to account for
-    lengths of the genes.

-6. Library composition effect When adjusting for library size, the
-    composition of the library is also important.
-A few highly
-    differentially expressed genes can skew many normalization methods
-    that are not resistant to these outliers.
-In this image, we can see
-    that the green DE gene takes up a large proportion of reads for
-    Sample A. If we just divided our counts by the total number of
-    reads, normalization for the majority of genes would be skewed by
-    the highly expressed DE gene.
-For this reason, when performing a DE
-    analysis, we need to use a method that is resistant to these outlier
-    genes.

-7. Normalized counts: calculation To calculate the normalized counts
-    with DESeq2, we can use the function estimateSizeFactors() on the
-    DESeq2 object, dds_wt, and assign the output to a slot in the DESeq2
+The function estimateSizeFactors() can be used on the DESeq2 object to calculate the normalized counts and assign the output to a
-    object, by re-assigning to dds_wt.
-DESeq2 will use these size
-    factors to normalize the raw counts.
-The raw counts for each sample
+slot in the DESeq2 object, by re-assigning to DDS.
+DESeq2 will use these size factors to normalize the raw counts.
+The raw counts for each
-    are divided by the associated sample-specific size factor for
-    normalization.
-To view the size factors used for normalization, we
+sample are divided by the associated sample-specific size factor for normalization.
+To view the size factors used for normalization, the
-    can use the sizeFactors() function.
+sizeFactors() function can be used.

 ``` r
 #estimating the size factors and feeding them back to the dds object by reassigning to the dds object